Background Check State Law

 Arkansas

 Arkansas has no laws or regulations on background checks and employment.
-Arkansas does have a law regarding expunged cirminal records.
+Arkansas does have a law regarding expunged criminal records.
 A candidate with a sealed or expunged criminal record doesn’t have to disclose that information to the employer.
 If asked on an application or during an interview, candidates can legally say they have not been convicted of a crime.
 However, employers in some industries, including law enforcement, childcare, and nursing homes, may be able to see sealed records.
 See law for more information.

 California